Biorelevant Experiment

 • Particularly important for basic drugs with a higher solubility at acidic stomach pH compared to higher intestinal pH

-1) Drug dissolution starts in FaSSGF 2) Adding 450mL of Two Stage FaSSIF to 450mL of FaSSGF converts it…3) …into FaSSIF.
+1) Drug dissolution starts in 450mL of FaSSGF 2) Adding 450mL of FaSSIF Converter...
+3)...transforms it into FaSSIF.
 Drug dissolution continues

 Which type of drug and formulation is this experiment suitable for?